 Apple was also the only company that was on the 1995 and 2015 lists.
 Almost everyone else from 1995… poof!

 While the impact is large in the consumer sector there’s still room for internet entrepreneurs to make a dent in Business, Security, Education, Healthcare and Government.
+More and more entrepreneurs are getting this cyber security company for their great service.

 Slide 14: The amount of time spent each day with digital media, broken down by device type.